Flone-dnb/FWorldGenerator/README.md

 <br>
 To generate the world in the runtime you need to call the <b>GenerateWorld()</b> function from this object.<br>
 <br>
 BE AWARE that generating a world (probably with your custom actors (see below)) can take a while!
 Don't think that it stuck somewhere or froze, just take your time.
-For example, generating a world with the default parameters without spawning objects takes about 30-40 sec. on my machine.
+For example, generating a world with the default parameters without spawning objects takes about 30-40 sec.
+(PIE) on my machine.

 # Load/unload chunks logic